SSIS Interview Questions

 I switched to Windows authentication, disconnected, then tried to log in again with SQL authentication.
 This time I was told my password had expired.
 I changed the password and it all worked again.

-SSIS ETL Interview Questions
+Scenario-based SSIS Interview Questions

-27. What is the SSIS package and what does it do?
+37. What is the SSIS package and what does it do?

 Ans: SSIS (SQL Server Integration Services) is an upgrade of DTS (Data Transformation Services), which is a feature of the previous version of SQL Server.
 SSIS packages can be created in BIDS (Business Intelligence Development Studio).
 These can be used to merge data from heterogeneous data sources into SQL Server.
 They can also be used to populate data warehouses, to clean and standardize data, and to automate administrative tasks.